harsh99887766/harsh99887766/README.md

 ---

+## 🚀 Projects in Progress

+- 🌐 **Full Stack Portfolio Website** — Showcasing projects with backend integration
+- 📊 **Task Manager App** — Using MERN stack for CRUD operations and user authentication
+- 🛠 **Learning Node.js & Express** — Building RESTful APIs with MongoDB

+---

 ## 🏆 Achievements

 - ⚡ 2★ CodeChef | Active on LeetCode
 - 🎓 IT Undergrad @ PICT
-- 🏆 Participated in multiple hackathons, building impactful solutions with React
+- 🏆 Participated in multiple hackathons, building impactful solutions with React and other technologies

 ---